Sandsend: In popular culture

 In the 1947 British comedy drama Holiday Camp, the opening shots of a train arriving at a cliff-top station and passengers boarding buses outside the station were filmed at Sandsend.

 Geography

 Two becks empty into the North Sea at Sandsend: Sandsend Beck and East Row Beck.
 Both of these becks flow through Mulgrave Woods and were bridged by the railway on high viaducts across the village.

 Transport

-The principal public transport serving Sandsend is the Arriva North East 4 & X4 bus service, which runs from Whitby up the coast to Middlesbrough.
+The principal public transport serving Sandsend is the Arriva North East 4 and X4 bus service, which runs from Whitby up the coast to Middlesbrough.
 The main road through the town is the A174 which runs from Whitby to Thornaby-On-Tees.

 Sandsend is located on the coastal part of the 110 mi Cleveland Way and it follows the course of the old railway line northwards.